-Front mount mowers are good because the maneuverability is far better than a belly mount mowers.
+Front mount mowers are good because their maneuverability is far better than belly mount mowers.
 The front mount mower will follow contours and trims under trees and split rail fences better than utilizing a belly mower.

 Advantages of Front Mount Mower Decks

-- Easier to service deck and sharpen blades
+Easier to service the deck and sharpen blades

 Stamped Decks Vs Fabricated Decks